project-chip/connectedhomeip/src/tools/interop/idt/README.md

 For each package in `capture/ecosystem`, the ecosystem loader expects a module name matching the package name.
-This module must contain a single class which is a subclass of `capture.base.EcosystemCapture` with matching function signatures and coroutines.
+This module must contain a single class which is a subclass of `capture.base.EcosystemCapture` with matching function signatures.

 `/capture/ecosystem/play_services_user` contains a minimal example implementation.